-Optional USB & ethernet connectors.
+Optional USB & Ethernet connectors.
 See following section of this manual for instructions on installing required drivers.

-- Attach the included RS-232 cable from the LABELASE® 3000 Tag Printer to your Windows-based PC running LabeLase® Producer[TM] software. - 2.
+- 1. Attach the included RS-232 cable from the LabeLase 1000 Vector Printer to your Windows-based PC running LabeLase[®] ProducerTM software. - 2.
+Insert the AC power cord of the fume extractor into the provided outlet. - 3.
 Insert the AC power cord into a nearby power receptacle.
 NOTE: both sides of the incoming line voltage are fused.
-See the Maintenance section for instructions on replacing fuses. - 3.
+See the Maintenance section for instructions on replacing fuses. - 4.
 Place the security key into rear of machine.
-The key functions as an ON-OFF switch. - 4.
-Turn key to the vertical (ON) position.
-NOTE: The security key can only be removed when in the OFF position. - 5.
+The key functions as an ON-OFF switch. - 5.
+Turn the key to the vertical (ON) position.
+NOTE: The security key can only be removed when in the OFF position. - 6.
 Press the power switch to the ON position (1).